Scotty Miller: 2019 season

 In Week 15, during a 38–17 win against the Detroit Lions, Miller caught three passes for 49 yards and his first career touchdown but injured his hamstring and left the game.
 On December 17, 2019, Miller was placed on injured reserve.

 Miller finished his rookie season with 13 catches for 200 yards and one touchdown as well as two rushes for 18 yards.

 2020 season

 In Week 4 against the Los Angeles Chargers, Miller recorded five catches for 83 yards and his first touchdown of the season, his first from new quarterback Tom Brady, during the 38–31 win.
 In Week 7 against the Las Vegas Raiders, Miller recorded six catches for 109 receiving yards and a touchdown for his first professional 100-yard game.
 Overall, Miller finished the 2020 season with 33 receptions for 501 receiving yards and three receiving touchdowns.

 In the NFC Championship against the Green Bay Packers, Miller recorded a 39 yard touchdown reception at the end of the first half during the 31–26 win.
-Miller had one rush for −3 yards in Super Bowl LV against the Kansas City Chiefs, which the Buccaneers won, earning Miller his first Super Bowl ring.
+Miller played in Super Bowl LV against the Kansas City Chiefs, which the Buccaneers won, earning Miller his first Super Bowl ring.